TRIP-Lab/itinerum-tripkit/README.md

 #### Map Matching

-The instructions that follow use the Mult-Level Djikstra processing pipelines recommended [here](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM) by Project OSRM.
+The instructions that follow use the Multi-Level Djikstra processing pipelines recommended [here](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM) by Project OSRM.

 ##### Installing the OSRM API with Docker containers